iterative/dvc.org/static/docs/use-cases/shared-storage-on-nfs.md

 every team member has a same updated dataset.
 For this example, we will be using NFS (Network File System) for storing and sharing files on the network.
-This allows you to have better resource utilization such as ability to store large disk consuming dataset on a single host machine.
+This allows you to have better resource utilization such as ability to store large datasets on a single host machine.

-For optimizing the performance, we can set the `cache directory` on NFS server by configuring the DVC repository from making changes in the DVC config file which is present in `.dvc/config` location.
 With DVC, you can easily setup a shared cache storage on the NFS server that will allow your team to share and store data for your projects effectively as possible and have a workspace restoration/switching speed as instant as `git checkout` for your code.

 With large data files it is better to set the cache directory to external NFS.
 Not only just it will cache the data faster but also version the data.
 Suppose,